mohammedghanemi/RESTful-Booker-API-testing-with-postman-newman-GithubActions/README.md

 # 🧪 RESTful Booker API - Automated Testing Framework

 This project focuses on automated testing of the RESTful Booker API, which provides endpoints for authentication, booking management (CRUD), and health checks.
-Objective: Minimize errors, ensure data integrity, and provide continuous validation through CI/CD pipelines.
-This framework allows developers and testers to verify API behavior for positive, negative, and security scenarios such as SQL injection and XSS, achieving 100% endpoint coverage.
-Business value: Reduces manual testing, increases reliability, and ensures security compliance in production environments.

 ### About the API

 This project uses the **RESTful Booker API** as the target for automated testing and validation.
 The API provides endpoints for **authentication**, **booking management (CRUD operations)**, and **health checks**.
 All endpoints and request/response structures are documented at [RESTful Booker API Documentation](https://restful-booker.herokuapp.com/apidoc/index.html#api-Booking-PartialUpdateBooking).
-The automated tests validate both standard and edge-case scenarios to ensure consistent behavior and reliability across environments.

 ---
 ### 🎯 STAR METHOD - PROJECT STORY

 #### **Situation**
 The **RESTful Booker API** required robust automated testing coverage across all endpoints — including **authentication**, **booking management**, and **health checks**.
-Manual testing was **time-consuming**, **error-prone**, and lacked continuous validation.

 ---